 Prep-Right Survival Food Tablets

-The LifeStraw Personal Water Filter is capable of removing over 99% of all waterborne contaminants and pathogens from up to 1,000 liters of water before it needs to be replaced.
-That remarkable performance can be absolutely lifesaving in an emergency, especially one where water is scarce and/or comes from questionable sources (like a river or lake).
+Best Water Filtration Device: The LifeStraw Personal Water Filter is capable of removing well over 99% of all waterborne contaminants and pathogens from up to 1,000 liters of water before it needs to be replaced.
+That remarkable performance can be absolutely lifesaving in an emergency, especially one where water is scarce and/or comes from questionable sources (like a river or lake) when you’re camping.
 All you have to do is stick the end into a water source, put your mouth on the other end, and drink — it’s as simple as that.
 This piece of kit is so small and inexpensive that you may want to pack a few, just in case.

 RTIC Half-Gallon Water Bottle